 At first, there was a log house with a palm-thatched roof that was used for the school, then later came a frame structure of about 20 by 30 feet.
 The Ozello schoolhouse gained world-wide recognition as “The Isle of Knowledge” when noted cartoonist Robert L. Ripley featured it in his syndicated newspaper feature, “Believe It or Not!”

 Since 1943, when Mrs. Martin resigned as teacher, the children have been transported by school boat and bus to Crystal River schools.
 School boats have been used in many Florida counties since schooling became mandatory in 1939.

 There is a great book, chronicling this available in the Crystal River History Museum.

 St. Martin’s Aquatic Preserve

-Although many of the original cabins are gone due to the State’s creation of St. Martin’s Aquatic Preserve in 1990, requiring the elimination of residents’ and squatters’ cabins, the town of Ozello remains intact, with its water tower, volunteer fire department, Civic Club, and Baptist church.
+Although many of the original cabins are gone due to the State’s creation of St. Martin’s Aquatic Preserve in 1990, which required the elimination of residents’ and squatters’ cabins, the town of Ozello remains intact, with its water tower, volunteer fire department, Civic Club, and Baptist church.